Bankruptcy and Divorce: Which Comes First?

 Passing the Chapter 7 Bankruptcy Means Test Before Divorce

 One of the issues you'll have to address is whether your combined income is low enough to qualify for Chapter 7.
 It's not uncommon for the two spousal salaries combined to exceed the maximum amount allowed under the Chapter 7 means test.
-If that happens, you might not have a choice but wait to file until after the divorce.
+If that happens, you might not have a choice but to wait to file until after the divorce.
 But there are ways around this problem.
-For instance, if you're separated and living apart, you'll be able to reduce your income by deducting household expenses for both residences.
+For instance, if you're separated and living apart, you can reduce your income by deducting household expenses for both residences.

-By contrast, if one spouse makes all the money, filing before the divorce will increase the chance of qualifying for a Chapter 7 for that spouse (both of you will be included as part of the household for purposes of the means test).
+By contrast, if one spouse makes all the money, filing before the divorce will increase that spouse's chance of qualifying for a Chapter 7 (both of you will be included as part of the household for purposes of the means test).
 Assisting the income-earning spouse by reducing debt through bankruptcy should make it easier for that spouse to pay support obligations, a win-win for all involved.

 Learn about qualifying for Chapter 7 and other expenses that can help you pass the means test.